nikhiladitya-dev/Document-Analayzer-RAGChatbot/readme.md

 The application is designed with a modular architecture using **FastAPI**, **LangChain**, **ChromaDB**, **Hugging Face**, and **Streamlit**, making it easy to extend into enterprise-grade document intelligence systems.

+The RAG pipeline evaluation is also performed upon retriever and generator.
+And the evaluation using **DeepEval** produced the following results

+**Retriever Evaluation:**
+- Contextual Precision : 1.00
+- Contextual Recall : 0.84

+**Generator Evaluation:**
+- Faithfulness : 0.86
+- Answer Relevancy : 0.95

 ---

 # ✨ Features